 The northern part of the country tends to be hot and arid and receives little to no rain.
 It is aptly named the ‘Saharan zone’.
 Towards the central part of Chad, the climate shifts into more tropical territory, experiencing rain from May to November.
 The South region of the country receives the most rain.

 - N’Djamena – As the southwestern capital of Chad, N’Djamena experiences a short rainy season (June through September), and a longer dry season during the rest of the year.
-Temperatures range from as high as 41 degrees Celsius between March and June, as low as 14 degrees Celsius from November to February.
+Temperatures range from as high as 40 degrees between March and June, as low as 15 degrees from November to February.

 - Moundou – Moundou, located in southern Chad, has a tropical climate.
-It’s warmest month is during April, when it reaches highs of 31 degrees Celsius, and its coldest month is January when temperatures hit a low of 24 degrees Celsius.
+It’s warmest month is during April, when it reaches highs of 30 degrees, and its coldest month is January when temperatures hit a low of 25 degrees.

 - Abeche – As a town in central Chad, Abeche has a desert climate and is considered the hottest major city in the country.
 The rainy season takes place from June to September.
 Abeche’s hottest months range from June to September.
-Temperatures reach highs of 40 degrees Celsius.
-Its cooler months are from November to January with lows averaging 16 to 18 degrees Celsius.
+Temperatures reach highs of 40 degrees.
+Its cooler months are from November to January with lows averaging around 15 degrees.

 As in most major cities, criminal activity increases after dark.
 Cars are sometimes targeted for armed robberies, and crime may take place in the residential areas of N’Djamena, the capital.